scala-steward/scala-fortify-docs/src/main/paradox/index.md

 translated files (with an `.nst` extension) to be generated whenever your code is compiled (e.g., with the `compile` task).

-For the scan step, supplying the build id again will allow the scanner to find the translated files.
+For the scan step, supplying the same build id again (with `-b`) will allow the scanner to find the translated files.
 For example:

-    sourceanalyzer -b myproject -f scan.fpr -scan
+    sourceanalyzer -b myproject -f myproject.fpr -scan

 ### Multi-project builds